plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 It's exciting times to be a European, privacy-first web analytics project.
 Plausible exclusively uses EU-owned cloud infrastructure, which made us a good fit for those organizations where Google Analytics no longer allowed them to fulfill the legal requirements that apply to them.

 We also became a team of four, with Cenk joining us to help scale our infrastructure to deal with this increased demand.
-A lot of our effort is now spent on expanding the capacity of traffic that we can handle, improving Plausible's stability, security, speed and uptime.
+A lot of our effort is now spent on expanding the traffic capacity that we can handle, improving Plausible's stability, security, speed and uptime.

 Read more: [Is Google Analytics illegal?
 Austrian and French DPAs say so](https://plausible.io/blog/google-analytics-illegal).